valerie2012/JSWebDemo/README.md

 Use the npm init command to create a package.json file for your application. <br/>

-Install the following node.js modules for the APIs (To be used at backend Javascript codes (controller.js)). <br/>
+Install the following node.js modules for the backend Javascript codes (controller.js). <br/>

 <strong> express </strong> <br/>
 https://www.npmjs.com/package/express <br/>